• Home

 Step Four

 Assemble!
-Set the uncut bottom white layer on a plate and frost with a very thin layer of frosting.
+Set one white layer on a plate and frost with a very thin layer of frosting.
 Stack the uncut red layer on top and frost.
-Set the blue ring on the red layer, then stack the circle scrapes, white and then red, in the center.
+Set the blue ring on the red layer, then stack the white and red circles in the center of the blue ring.
 Frost the cake.

 Whipped Cream Cheese Icing

-If you read all of this and don't want to attempt the carving, you can just make three layers of white cake, dye one red, one blue and leave one white.
+If you read all of this and don't want to attempt the carving, you can just make three pans of white cake mix, dye one red, one blue and leave one white.
 That's also kind of a hidden flag, right?
 Then you can frost it with this reliably good icing.

 Recipe